-As the illustration shows, the data stream of interest to the safety officer is a series ofevents, each identifying a specific physical object and when it entered or exited the room.

-610 The unique EPC for each object is an identifier that may be used to drive the business

-611 process.
-In this example, the EPC (in Pure Identity EPC URI form) would be a primary

-612 key of a database that tracks the accumulated exposure for each physical object; each object.
-The items being tracked here include all kinds of things: trade items, reusable

-613 entry/exit event pair for a given object would be used to update the accumulated exposure 614 database.
+As the illustration shows, the data stream of interest to the safety officer is a series of events, each identifying a specific physical object and when it entered or exited the room.
+The unique EPC for each object is an identifier that may be used to drive the business process.
+In this example, the EPC (in Pure Identity EPC URI form) would be a primary key of a database that tracks the accumulated exposure for each physical object; each entry/exit event pair for a given object would be used to update the accumulated exposure

+578 database.

-615 This example illustrates how the EPC is a single, universal identifier for any physical using the EPC, the application can use a single identifier to refer to any physical object, and it is not necessary to make a special case for each category of thing.
+This example illustrates how the EPC is a single, universal identifier for any physical object.
+The items being tracked here include all kinds of things: trade items, reusable transports, fixed assets, service relations, documents, among others that might occur.
+By using the EPC, the application can use a single identifier to refer to any physical object, and it is not necessary to make a special case for each category of thing.